-Place the pork loin roast on the rack and rub all sides of the pork with the cut side of the pieces of garlic.
+Place the pork loin roast on the rack and rub all sides of the pork with the cut sides of the pieces of garlic.
 Sprinkle all sides of roast evenly with the seasoned salt and freshly ground black pepper.

 Tent the roast loosely with foil and let it rest for 10 to 15 minutes before slicing.

 Slice and serve with your choice of sides.
 Enjoy.

 - Use Cajun or Creole seasoning in place of the seasoned salt blend.
-If the Cajun or Creole seasoning does not contain salt, sprinkle the pork with about 1/4 to 1/2 teaspoon of kosher salt.
+If the seasoning does not contain salt, sprinkle the pork with about 1/4 to 1/2 teaspoon of kosher salt, too.
 Or use an unsalted herb blend with about 1/2 teaspoon of kosher salt.

 - About 1 hour before you calculate the pork will be done, toss 2 pounds of scrubbed and quartered red-skinned potatoes with 2 tablespoons of olive oil, 1 teaspoon of kosher salt, 1/4 teaspoon of freshly ground black pepper, and 2 cloves of minced garlic.
 Arrange the potatoes around the pork loin roast and continue roasting until the potatoes are tender and the pork has reached at least 145 F. Remove the potatoes to a serving bowl and keep warm.
 Tent the roast with foil and let it rest for about 10 minutes.